What are Workflows?

 Run Mode

-- Upload documents to input nodes
+- Upload documents to input blocks

 - Execute the workflow step-by-step